1. Credit Cards Accepted on Buses!

 Through the use of larger buses, dedicated lanes, and a new fare collection system, Metro's Rapid Route A moves riders more quickly and efficiently through the community.

-Rapid Route A runs east/west from the Sun Prairie Park and Ride to Junction Rd. and will board at new stations starting at East Springs Dr. on the east side all the way to the west end of the route.
+Rapid Route A runs east/west from the Sun Prairie Park and Ride to Junction Rd. and board at stations starting at East Springs Dr. on the east side, all the way to the west end of the route.

 Print Flyer

-Routes B and F also board at these stations when running along the Route A corridor.
+Routes B and F also board at stations when running along the Route A corridor.

 How to Ride BRT Frequently Asked Questions